 Stevenson attended the Brooks School, an elite preparatory school near Boston.
 In addition to excelling as a student, he acted sporadically in commercials and filmed his first movie during his senior year.
 A Separate Peace, the film adaptation of John Knowles' popular novel, came out in 1972, shortly after Stevenson's graduation, and established him as an up-and-coming young actor.

-Thanks in large part to his prep school good looks, in 1977 Stevenson landed the role of Frank Hardy in The Hardy Boys/Nancy Drew Mysteries, playing the older and wiser of the famed amateur detective duo.
+Thanks in large part to his preppy good looks, Stevenson landed the role of Frank Hardy in The Hardy Boys/Nancy Drew Mysteries in 1977, playing the older and wiser of the famed amateur detective duo.
 Almost overnight the show catapulted Stevenson to a level of celebrity he found overwhelming and somewhat uncomfortable.

 After the Hardy Boys went off the air in 1979, Stevenson initially struggled to find other roles, especially since he refused to accept offers for parts that cast him as another preppy teenager.
 In 1981, he played a rock star who has a nervous breakdown in the TV movie This House Possessed.
 In 1983, Burt Reynolds cast Stevenson as the villainous Aubrey James in the popular racing flick Stroker Ace.
 "Frank Hardy is dead!"
 Stevenson commented gleefully in an interview at the time.
 "It took me three years to overcome that image."